SESYNC-ci/text-mining-CACI-lesson/docs/_slides/mining.md

 Extracting measurements of quantitative varialbes from unstructured information is the "field-work" component of research projects that rely on texts for empirical observations.

-- Searching strings for patterns.
+- Searching strings for patterns
-- Cleaning documents of un-informative strings.
+- Cleaning documents of un-informative strings
-- Quantifying string occurrences and associations.
+- Quantifying string occurrences and associations

 ===